csyezheng/a2fa/README.md

 **Description**:

 * An easy-to-use substitute for 2FA apps like TOTP Google authenticator.
-* Supports the OATH algorithms, such TOTP and HOTP.
+* Supports the OATH algorithms, such as TOTP and HOTP.
 * No need for network connection.
 * No need for phone.